 Many of us love the combined aromas of hardwood smoke and rendering pork fat.
 Connecting those wonderful smells with the mouth-feel & taste of cooked-tender rib meat routinely creates a very enjoyable eating experience.
-And, don’t forget about that coveted smoke-ring & clean pulling bones.
-But alas, one has to pay a price to get to that point conventionally.
-The price includes: an expensive outdoor cooking unit (so you don’t smoke up the house), some type of hardwood cooking fuel, spice rubs that tend to drip away along with cooking purge, a remote read thermometer, many other “needed” barbecue cooking gadgets, the trial & error skill of regulating your cooking unit’s operating temperature, aluminum foil to wrap ribs with after they are deemed to have taken on enough smoke and a lot of time to babysit the required several hours long cook.
-On the upside, conventionally barbecue cooking pork spareribs does allow for spending a good bit of time under the old shade tree drinking beer.
+And, don’t forget about that coveted smoke-ring; plus those clean pulling bones.
+But alas, one has to pay steep a price to reach that point conventionally.
+The price includes: an expensive outdoor cooking unit, some type of hardwood cooking fuel, spice rubs that tend to drip away along with meat cooking purge, a remote read thermometer, many other “needed” barbecue cooking gadgets, the trial & error acquired skill of regulating a smoke-cooking unit’s operating temperature, aluminum foil to wrap ribs with after they are deemed to have taken on enough smoke and a lot of time to babysit the several hours long cook.
+On the upside, conventionally barbecue cooking pork spareribs does allow for spending a good bit of time under the old shade tree; for peaefully drinking beer.

 But, what if we could reasonably well simulate a desirable barbecued spareribs eating experience using only a residential kitchen oven?
 Smoke in the house, a smoke-ring, spice rub bark, all 3 are seemly impossible to duplicate indoors.
-Yet, with a little meat processing knowledge one can cost & time effectively produce fairly good smoked spareribs right in the kitchen.
+Yet, with some basic meat processing knowledge one can cost and time effectively produce good smoked spareribs right in the kitchen.

-Start by using a meat hook, or something like it, to get underneath the membrane that lines the body cavity in the rib region.
+Start by using a meat hook, or something similar to it, to get underneath the membrane that lines the body cavity of the rib region.
 Once the hook is worked under the membrane, pull it sideways until the membrane rips.
 At that point grab the loose membrane end with a paper towel, to get a good grip, then pull it back the other direction.
-Repeat that process and in a few minutes the entire membrane will be removed.
+Repeat that process; then in a few minutes the entire membrane will be removed.

 A metal cooking rack is used to keep the ribs up out of the smoke water; so they steam-cook and don’t water cook.